-- b.
-Submittal of a Notice of Termination (NOT); or - c.
+- c.
 An individual NPDES permit authorizing stormwater discharges associated with industrial activity is issued for all discharges formerly covered by the continued permit; or - d.
 A formal permit decision is made by the Director not to reissue this general permit, at which time coverage under an individual permit or an alternate general permit will be required.